 Lower Antelope Canyon

-Lower Antelope Canyon is perhaps the most famous of the two sections, thanks to its photogenic qualities.
-The canyon’s narrow passages and the way light dances off the red sandstone make it a favorite among photographers.
+Lower Antelope Canyon is the most famous of the two sections, thanks to its photogenic qualities.
+The canyon’s narrow passages and the way light bounces off the red sandstone make it a favorite among photographers.
 However, the narrowness of the canyon and its stairs make it less accessible for visitors with mobility issues.

 Upper Antelope Canyon

 Upper Antelope Canyon, also known as “The Crack,” is located at ground level and is more accessible than Lower Antelope Canyon.
 The wider pathways make it suitable for visitors of all ages and abilities.
-Despite its accessibility, Upper Antelope Canyon offers a more challenging environment for photography due to its darker interiors and narrow light beams.
-However, it is the preferred canyon for many professional photographers, especially during mid-day when the sun is directly overhead, creating the famous light beams that illuminate the canyon’s walls.
+However, Upper Antelope Canyon can prove to be more challenging to photograph for amateurs due to its darker interiors.
+Tours for Upper Antelope Canyon can be booked through Antelope Canyon Tours or Get Your Guide.

 3. Kayak Around Lake Powell